rust-gamedev/rust-gamedev.github.io/content/news/044/index.md

 The efforts are now focused on getting network play implemented, with a two player LAN proof-of-concept already working.
-The hope is to get the remaining issues fixed and the online matchmaker connected before making another release as soon as it's ready.
+The hope is to get the remaining network issues fixed and the online matchmaker connected before making another release as soon as it's ready.

 [Jumpy]: https://github.com/fishfolks/jumpy
 [jumpy_v0.6.0]: https://github.com/fishfolk/jumpy/releases/tag/v0.6.0